VhI3/statFEMplusplus/README.md

 ## Contributing

 Your contributions are always welcome!
-Please take a look at the [contribution guidelines](CONTRIBUTING.md) first.
+Please review the [contribution guidelines](CONTRIBUTING.md) first.

 ## License

-Distributed under the MIT License.
+It is distributed under the MIT License.
 See `LICENSE` for more information.

 ## Contact